 Civil lawsuits usually settle at three points in the process.

-The first point is after the complaint and summons is served on the other party.
-The party receiving the summons and the complaint decides they don’t want have anything to do with the lawsuit, and so settlement talks begin in the settlement contract is drawn up relatively quickly.
+The first point is after the complaint and summons are served on the other party.
+The party receiving the summons and the complaint decides they don’t want to have anything to do with the lawsuit, and so settlement talks begin in the settlement contract is drawn up relatively quickly.

-We have found the approach I have laid out in this podcast to be the most efficient approach for resolving disputes at the lowest cost.
+We have found the approach I have laid out in this article to be the most efficient approach for resolving disputes at the lowest cost.

 At Timely Contract, our primary legal services include: real estate contract review, real estate contract drafting, legal opinions for title insurance exceptions, and research, due diligence, and legal opinions for properties.